nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 1.1 **Acknowledgements**

 * This project is built from the AddressBook-Level3 project created by the SE-EDU initiative.
-* Tag's color code examples courtesy of https://sashamaps.net/docs/resources/20-colors/.
+* Tag's color code examples courtesy of [Sasha Trubetskoy](https://sashamaps.net/docs/resources/20-colors/).

 ### 1.2 **Setting up, getting started**